SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Veradigm Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 22, 2024 – (NASDAQ: MDRX)

 NEW YORK, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Veradigm Inc.
+14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Veradigm Inc..

 Shareholders who purchased shares of MDRX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.